summer cut electric bill tips

 Keep in mind that fans cool people, not rooms, so turn them off when you leave.
 Also, be sure that your ceiling fans are circulating the right way (as you look up at them, counterclockwise in summer and clockwise in winter.)

 When’s the last time you checked your electricity plan?
 Perhaps your electricity plan has expired and you’re paying higher month-to-month electric rates.
-Researching your electricity provider options can save you a lot of money each month, for just a few minutes’ research.
+Researching your electricity provider options can save you a lot of money on your electric bill.

 By checking the available options, you can find which companies offer cheaper electricity rates, and you may find some that offer a bonus or more flexible plan than the one you have now.
-Comparing your current plan with the others available in your community once or twice every year is always a good idea, and can almost always save you money.
+Comparing your current plan with the others once or twice every year is always a good idea.
+We also recommend that you shop every time your plan expires, to make sure you’re getting a good deal.

 Tip: Learn more about shopping for your electricity plan with our Guide to Shopping for Electricity in Texas